HidetoKubo/3DCG-apple-tree-images-creater/README.md

 # 3DCG-tree-images-creater
-You can create 3D apple tree images by this system.
+This is the system which can create 3D apple images by Blender.